SRC-technology/SRC/README.md

 We value _transparency, curiosity, and audacity_.

+## How we Work

-This open methodology, inspired by one of our values, means that all of our official documents, modulo some sensitive information being redacted, will be made available publicly in this Git repository.
+The open methodology we work with, inspired by one of our values, means that all of our official documents, modulo some sensitive information being redacted, will be made available publicly in this Git repository.

 Here you will find:

 1. [Meetings](meetings), with our detailed Agendas and Minutes.
-2. [Core documents](core), such as the [Articles of Association](core/articles-of-association.md) , and current [Board
+2. [Core documents](core), such as the [Articles of Association](core/articles-of-association) , and current [Board
-Composition](core/board.md).
+   Composition](core/board).
-3. [Branding documnts](brand), such as our logotype in various formats.
+3. [Branding Documents](brand), such as our logotype in various formats.

+## Contribute

 You can reach us by filing an issue in this repository, or on Twitter [@SRC_technology](https://twitter.com/SRC_technology).